-Tile removes the concern about warping.
+Tile eliminates the fear of warping.
 If you install the tile properly, it will not move or warp.
-Check with a professional tile installer to make sure tile is installed properly.
+Check with a professional tile installer to ensure the tile is installed properly.

 Blunder #4 Discounting the Finish Work

-Since tile is a finished product, there is no sanding or painting needed.
-You’ll still need to grout the tile, but once that’s finished, your plank wall will continue to look great year after year with very little maintenance.
+Since tile is a finished product, there is no sanding or painting involved.
+Though you’ll still need to grout the tile, once it’s complete your plank wall will continue to add beauty to your home for years to come with little maintenance.

 Blunder #5 Gaps Collect Dirt . . . and Other Stuff

-The slight gaps between planks are what make the wall interesting.
-But there is a downside.
-Stuff can get in those gaps.
-Dirt is one thing, but critters are quite another.
-Maybe you can vacuum out the gaps, but there isn’t much you can do if stuff gets behind the planks.
+The small gaps between planks are what make a wood wall interesting, but there is a downside – dirt and debris can get in those gaps.
+And while dirt is one thing, critters are quite another story.
+Though you can vacuum the gaps there isn’t much you can do if creatures get behind the planks.

-Tile creates a completely sealed surface, but still has the classic look of a plank wall.
-Grout fills the gaps so nothing can get in.
-No dirt, no critters, no vacuuming.
+Tiling creates a completely sealed surface and retains the classic look of a plank wall.
+Grout fills gaps so nothing can get in.

 Now that we’ve walked you through some of the challenges of designing a plank wall, you can make your project a success by avoiding these common pitfalls.